 - Email is personalized: When coaches receive an email from a recruit, they want to know that it is NOT a copy/paste to every coach across the country.
 There should be something personal to show genuine interest.
 Keep it brief, yet informative, authentic AND personal.
 Tell them why you are interested in attending their college and being a part of their team.

 - Player should write the email (not the parent): Coaches want to hear from you, not from your parents or via a database email system.
-Also, make sure your email address is professional, containing your name and grad year, if possible.
-(NO: email@example.com; YES: Aubrey.Jones2023@gmail.com) Some players choose to create an entirely new email that is focused only on soccer, in order to avoid having coach communications getting lost in their regular email.
+Also, make sure your email address is professional, containing your name and grad year, if possible. (firstname.lastname@example.org or a school address if you have one) Some players choose to create an entirely new email that is focused only on soccer, in order to avoid having coach communications getting lost in their regular email.

 - Include your upcoming tournaments/games: Tell them when/where you will be playing next, including game details.